 To the degree that you felt underpowered and ill-prepared when your new identity showed up, is a measurement of how separate you were from your real self and us.

 Your real self didn’t go anywhere, it remained in the same place you left it.
 It knows itself, it’s not fearful, and it’s there when you are ready.
 It’s not loud or pushy.
-You have to reach for it to bring it back into your life so your life starts working and you begin to fulfill your purpose here.
+You must reach for it to bring it back into your life, so your life starts working and you begin to fulfill your purpose here.
 Everything that happened up to this point, beneficial or not, determined how you would make these life-altering decisions that have carved out your life so far.

 That real part of you, that you mostly left behind, is calm and truthful.
-It sees everything for what it is and not something you made up because that’s what you wanted to believe.
+It sees everything for what it is and not something you made up because of what you wanted to believe.
 Take a moment to feel the difference.
 This is how you will reconnect with your inner guidance.
-Write down what all this felt like in your early teens to identify what happened in order free yourself from the fear that has controlled your life up to this point. ~Linda Deir
+Write down what all this felt like in your early teens to identify what happened in order to free yourself from the fear that has controlled your life up to this point. ~Linda Deir

 My Guided Journey, the companion journal to Guided.